 Bacteria grow easily in liquid or creamy eye makeup.
 Throw out products after 3 months.
 If you develop an infection, immediately get rid of all your eye makeup and see a doctor.
 If you tend to have allergic reactions, try only one new product at a time.
 Never share cosmetics and don't use store samples.
 Clean your face thoroughly before and after using makeup, and don’t apply cosmetics inside lash lines.

 You should get your eyes checked regularly, even if you don't wear glasses.
 Ask your doctor how often.
 It will be at least every other year from ages 18-60, or every year if you're older, wear contact lenses, or have risk factors like diabetes, high blood pressure, or a family history of eye disease.

 If you smoke, stop.
-Smoking raises your risk of developing cataracts and aggravates uncomfortable dry eyes.
+Smoking means a dramatic increase in incidence of macular degeneration as well as raising your risk of developing cataracts and aggravating uncomfortable dry eyes.
 It also builds up plaque in your bloodstream and weakens arteries.
 This not only raises your risk of a heart attack, but it can damage the retina and cause vision loss.
 The good news is that after you quit, your risk of eye disease is about the same as for non-smokers.